morleyd/morleyd.github.io/README.md

-# Portfolio or Resume or CV
+# Technical Portfolio

-This repo contains a portfolio resume that showcases examples of my work along with the usual resume information about my work experience.
+This repository hosts a technical portfolio built using [TechFolio](http://techfolios.github.io).

-To view a live demo, [click here](https://morleyd.github.io)
+See the quick start guide for instructions on how to tailor the template to your own needs.